FAQs for Student Conduct (Students)

 What happens if I do not complete the sanctions that have been assigned to me?

-Students who do not complete sanctions assigned to them will have a hold placed on their student account, preventing them from registering from classes, obtaining an official transcript, etc.
+Students who do not complete sanctions assigned to them will have a hold placed on their student account, preventing them from registering from classes, obtaining an official transcript, etc. The College also reserves the right to charge a student with a further violation of the Student Code of Conduct for failing to complete assigned sanctions.

 The question I have was not addressed here.
 Where can I get the answer?